r1sc/Open76/README.md

 ## What needs to be done?
 A lot of things!
 Take a look at the issues list.

+## How do I run it?
+Set the path to your Interstate '76 install directory on the "Game" gameobject in the "Level"-scene.

+For now, Open76 requires the uncompressed ZFS of version 1.0 as delivered on the original CD.
+It cannot parse the compressed ZFS present in later versions.

 ## How do I contribute?
 Fork this repository.
 Look in the Issues list.
 Communicate that you're committing to fixing an issue and finally submit a pull request.